GodVenn/EDC2023-Game-Development-Unity-Workshop/README.md

 # EDC2022 - Game Development in Unity
 This is a hands-on workshop where we explore Unity as a tool and develop a simple **3D platformer local-multiplayer game** from empty project to deployed .exe file.

+## Preparation (Before the workshop begins)

+- I strongly recommend having a **mouse** (not mousepad)
+- Those that have a gamepad 🎮 (wireless or otherwise), please bring it if you can (I have 2 and we need at least 1 per 2 people for playtesting)
+- I recommend a windows machine beacuse that is what i will be using, but Unity also works on MacOS and Linux.
+- I recommend Visual Studio (Community/Entreprise/Professional) as the IDE as this works well with Unity debugging and C# programming, but any code editor will do the trick.
+- For VS Code users:
+  - Install the unity package: https://docs.unity3d.com/Manual/com.unity.ide.vscode.html

+### Pre-install process
+- Create a **Unity User** - Use your Equinor e-mail
+- Install the latest version of **Unity Hub** for your OS from [here](https://unity.com/download)
+- **After installing Unity Hub**: Install **Unity Editor** [v2021.3.1f](https://unity3d.com/unity/whats-new/2021.1.3) (click **Install this version with Unity Hub.**).
+- We will activate 7-day licenses for each participant the first day of the workshop

 ## Workshop Outline

 - Introduction, Setup - Open empty Unity Project